Ozame/aigrad/gradu/research_questions.md

 There is pretty much only 2 of level 3 journals on any AI field.

-> QUESTION: Furthermore, should conference papers such as this be included?
+> QUESTION: Furthermore, should conference papers such as this (below) be included?

   - **International conference on AGI**:
       - https://link.springer.com/conference/agi